California Advanced Homes Program (CAHP)

-SoCalGas will offer the 2017 CAHP in our shared service territory with Los Angeles Department of Water and Power (LADWP) soon.
+SoCalGas also offers the 2017 CAHP in our shared service territory with Los Angeles Department of Water and Power (LADWP).

 For projects in which SoCalGas provides the natural gas and the electricity is provided by a municipal utility other than LADWP, only natural gas-saving incentives will be available from CAHP.
 Examples include, but are not limited to, Anaheim Public Utilities, Riverside Public Utilities and Imperial Irrigation District.

 It's important to know the climate zone of your building project.
 For example, in a hot area like Climate Zone 10, improving cooling efficiency will be more important than it is in a coastal area like Climate Zone 7.
 To participate in the CAHP, builders must complete an application and submit compliance documentation.

 Climate Zone information, including a map and list of Climate Zones by city, is available on the California Energy Commission's website .*